pism/pism/doc/sphinx/climate_forcing/surface.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++

 :|options|: ``-surface debm_simple``
-:|variables|: :var:`albedo`
+:|variables|: :var:`surface_albedo`
 :|implementation|: ``pism::surface::DEBMSimple``

 This PISM module implements the "simple" version of the diurnal energy balance model developed by :cite:`Zeitzetal2021`.
-It follows :cite:`KrebsKanzow2018` and includes parameterizations of the surface albedo and the atmospheric transmissivity that make it possible to run it model in a standalone, prognostic mode.
+It follows :cite:`KrebsKanzow2018` and includes parameterizations of the surface albedo and the atmospheric transmissivity that make it possible to run the model in a standalone, prognostic mode.

 It is designed to use time-dependent (usually monthly) forcing by near-surface air temperature and precipitation provided by one of PISM's atmosphere models.